Brainstorm (2000 film): Plot

 The film opens as Mr. Wilson reads a letter he has received from his son Neto, in which Neto declares his contempt for his father.
 It is followed by a flashback to explain the story; Neto, a São Paulo middle-class teenager, has a troubled relationship with his father and his mother, Meire.

 One day, Neto travels with his friend Lobo to Santos without informing his parents.
 They go to an apartment where they swim and eat food; Neto leaves the place when Lobo suggests that they reciprocate for the food by letting the men there caress them.
 Alone in downtown, Neto begs for money, and he is helped by a woman called Leninha.
 She takes him home to have lunch with some friends; after it, Neto and Leninha have sex.
 Later, at night, he is arrested for doing graffiti, and his parents pick him up at the police station.
 The following day, Neto is in his bedroom and his father finds a marijuana cigarette in his jacket.
 Neto's sister advises his parents to send him to a mental institution.

 Wilson tricks Neto and brings him to a hospital where he is forcibly admitted without any examination to verify its necessity.
 Neto is sedated by a nurse before receiving the diagnosis of Dr. Cintra.
 When he wakes up, Neto encounters Ceará, a hyperactive man, and finds out the hospital is decaying and careless.
-He also meets Rogério, an injectable drug user committed by his family, who tells him it is impossible to escape and that if he were to try he would be drugged with haloperidol or electrocuted.
+He also meets Rogério, an injectable drug user committed by his family, who tells him it is impossible to escape and that if he were to try he would be drugged with haloperidol.
 Rogério also tells him not to consume the medications administered by nurses because it awakes the appetite in order to make patients look healthier.
 Meanwhile, Cintra has a conversation in which he discusses that if necessary he could easily admit more people, mostly homeless, to avoid losing the government subsidy.